How to Adjust Your Baking Recipes to Be Dairy-Free

 Soy, almond, cashew, coconut and oat milk are just some of the nondairy milk alternatives in the refrigerator case these days.
 Each of these options varies in flavor and amounts of fat, sugar and protein.
-Because of the differences, a one-to-one substitution in recipes for baked goods (like those cookies you’re eating with your milk) is not always a wise idea.
+Because of the differences, a one-to-one substitution in recipes for baked goods is not always a wise idea.

 Baking with nondairy alternatives sometimes requires a little extra thought.
 Let’s break down how you can substitute non-dairy milk for dairy-free baking.

 Before we dive in, make sure you know everything there is to know about nondairy milk alternatives.

 Swap baking soda for baking powder

 Cow’s milk is slightly acidic, so it reacts with baking soda in a recipe to form carbon dioxide and create lift.
 Many nondairy milks are alkaline, so if you’re looking to swap dairy for soy, you’ll also want to swap baking soda for baking powder to get that rise.
 Baking powder doesn’t require acidic ingredients to activate.